"If you saw a heat wave, would you wave back?"Steven Wright

 You may have thought you left physics and chemistry behind when you left school, but if you want to eat well, you need to understand that cooking is all about physics and chemistry, with a little magic mixed in.
 Here are some foundation concepts every outdoor cook needs to know.

-The three ways heat cooks food.
-Food gets hot when molecules vibrate so fast that their temperature rises. when cooking outdoors, heat is transferred to food by three methods.
+The three ways energy cooks food.
+Food gets hot when molecules vibrate so fast that their temperature rises.
+When cooking outdoors, energy is transferred to food by three methods.
 Which one you use is crucial.
 These processes have been described this way:

 - Conduction is when your lover's body is pressed against yours.